 Job shadowing in critical care areas—such as the Medical Intensive Care Unit, Pediatric Intensive Care Unit, Surgical Intensive Care Unit, Neonatal Intensive Care Unit, Burn Unit, Bone Marrow Transplant Unit, Operating Room, and Psychiatric units—are not permitted except in exceptional circumstances.

-If individuals who are not currently enrolled in a formal program wish to job shadow, we suggest student volunteering in the hospital for experience, reaching out to personal connections of faculty who work in the hospital, or faculty in areas of your interest to see their availability.
-Job Shadowing Guidelines are set by each department/unit within the hospital, with some units not allowing shadowing at all with continuing visitor restrictions within the hospital due to COVID-19.
+If individuals who are not currently enrolled in a formal program wish to job shadow, we suggest students pursue volunteering in the hospital for experience or reach out to personal faculty connections who work in the hospital, or faculty in areas of interest to inquire about job shadow availability.
+Job Shadowing Guidelines are set by each department/unit within the hospital.

 Job Shadowing for Degree Requirements or Clinical Rotations